Level-5 Osaka Office: Level-5 era

 In 2017, Comcept was acquired by Level-5 and became Level-5 Comcept.
 The Tokyo office was closed, leaving the Osaka location as the sole base of operations.
 Their first game under Level-5 was the mobile game Dragon & Colonies, launched in June 2019.
 The game was shut down on February 17, 2020.
 It later provided development assistance for various later Level-5 games, such as Yo-kai Watch Jam: Yo-kai Academy Y – Waiwai Gakuen Seikatsu and Megaton Musashi.
 On February 8, 2023, it was revealed Level-5 Comcept would handle the development of Fantasy Life i: The Girl Who Steals Time.

 On March 3, 2025, Level-5 revealed on a blog post that Keiji Inafune had left the company in mid-2024, and Fantasy Life i would be undergoing a major overhaul to development following unfavorable feedback from playtesters.
 In the same post, the company also announced the creation of the new Osaka Office, based in Level-5 Comcept's offices, in order to take over the game's development.

 Level-5 Comcept was officially disbanded on April 30, 2025 and merged into Level-5 Osaka Office, following a shareholders meeting that day.
 The news was publicly revealed on May 15.
+At a shareholder meeting, Keiji Inafune announced a resolution to formally end Comcept on January 13, 2026.
+Comcept was a separate legal entity than Level-5 Comcept.